tomwallis/PsyUtils/README.md

 It is **NOT** an experimental display software package.
 It is intended to compliment something like [PsychoPy](http://www.psychopy.org).

-It is intended only for internal use in Tom's science at this stage.
-It is provided publicly to facilitate reproducibility of research. *Use these functions at your own risk.* The unit-testing is incomplete.
+It is intended only for internal use in [my](www.tomwallis.info) science at this stage.
+It is provided publicly to facilitate reproducibility of research. *Use these functions at your own risk.* Everything, including testing, is incomplete.

 ## Subpackages